CharalamposGeorgiadis/Synthetic_Dataset_Generator/README.md

 ## Generated Folders
 The Unity project generates 3 folder:
-- Datset Data: Contains the JSON files that are generated during the Simulation.
+- Dataset Data: Contains the JSON files that are generated during the Simulation.
 - RGBImages: Contains the RGB images.
 - SemanticSegmentationImages: Contains the semantic segmentation images.